Getting started with Flutter on a Mac

 % flutter devices

-3 connected devices:
+4 connected devices:

-sdk gphone64 arm64 (mobile) • emulator-5554 • android-arm64 • Android 14 (API 34) (emulator)
+sdk gphone64 arm64 (mobile) • emulator-5554 • android-arm64 • Android 15 (API 35) (emulator)

-macOS (desktop) • macos • darwin-arm64 • macOS 13.4 22F66 darwin-arm64
+macOS (desktop) • macos • darwin-arm64 • macOS 15 Sequoia

-Chrome (web) • chrome • web-javascript • Google Chrome 114.0.5735.106
+Chrome (web) • chrome • web-javascript • Google Chrome 1xx

-Run the app project on each device
+Run the app on each target

 Running Gradle task 'assembleDebug'...
-Done 39.3s
+Done

 ✓ Built build/app/outputs/apk/debug/app-debug.apk.

-Build and run the app for macOS
+Build and run for macOS

-Build and run the app for as a web app
+Build and run as a web app

-Flutter Starter app running as a web app in Chrome
+Flutter starter app running as a web app in Chrome

-Flutter Starter app running as a web app in Chrome
+The starter app running as a web app in Chrome

-Publication Pre-requisites
+Publication pre-requisites

 References